Electronic Systems Technology Program

 The future belongs to machines and the people who work on them

 As more businesses turn to robots and automation to perform tasks that once required a human, they’ll need people to install, troubleshoot, repair and upgrade these machines.
 WTI’s Electronic Systems Technology program will teach you the skills to work on electronic and computer-controlled mechanical systems like robotic assembly machines.
-We offer a blended learning environment.
-Each course is a combination of on-campus and online experiences.
+We offer both diploma and degree options for Electronic Systems Technology.
+The diploma program can be completed in as little as 60 weeks.
+The associate degree program can be finished in 72 weeks.
 This provides the ideal balance of hands-on activity and convenience.

 After completing this program, you’ll be prepared to start a career as a: